Nukernel

-NuKernel is a microkernel which was developed at Apple Computer during the early 1990s.
-Written from scratch and designed using concepts from the Mach 3.0 microkernel, with extensive additions for soft real-time scheduling to improve multimedia performance, it was the basis for the Copland operating system.
+NuKernel is a microkernel that was developed at Apple Computer during the early 1990s.
+It was the basis for the Copland operating system.
+It was written from scratch and designed using concepts from the Mach 3.0 microkernel, with extensive additions for soft real-time scheduling to improve multimedia performance.
 Only one NuKernel version was released, with a Copland alpha release.
 Development ended in 1996 with the cancellation of Copland.

 The External Reference Specification (ERS) for NuKernel is contained in its entirety in its patent.

 The one-time technical lead for NuKernel, Jeff Robbin, was one of the leaders of iTunes and the iPod.

 Apple's NuKernel is not the microkernel in BeOS, nukernel.